 On the other hand, a CIO may see less value in a flat per-user fee if that user is technically savvy and rarely needs to call the help desk.
 However, this thinking typically applies to reactive tasks or incident management issues.
 When considering the ROI of a robust help desk solution, most people don’t think in terms of proactive tasks that need to be managed by the MSP on the back end such as running AV updates, patches, or providing IT services that prevent technical issues from arising in the first place.
 Since there is immeasurable value in any proactive tasks that reinforce end-user uptime, even low maintenance employees will benefit.
 As with any technically diverse end-user population, there will be collective value in having a responsive help desk team that’s there when you need them.

 Level 1 versus all-inclusive:

-Not only is it costlier to have higher compensated people troubleshooting basic technical issues, but this contributes to high turnover when those staff don’t feel challenged or a majority of their day isn’t aligned with their skill set.
-Even if such staff don’t quit due to burnout, working in constant interrupt mode deters their focus on more crucial, company impacting projects and timelines.
+Not only is it costlier to have higher compensated people troubleshooting basic technical issues, but this contributes to high turnover when the staff doesn’t feel challenged or the majority of their day isn’t aligned with their skill set.
+Even if such staff doesn’t quit due to burnout, working in constant interrupt mode deters their focus on more crucial, company impacting projects and timelines.
 So, understandably, outsourcing Level 1 help desk functions are ideal in this scenario.
 By contrast, small organizations might benefit more from an all-inclusive solution with the MSP handling Remote Monitoring and Management (RMM) of the devices to proactively guard against viruses and install patches or software updates as well as dispatch on-site support technicians to the user’s desktop when an on-site presence is needed.

 At the end of the day, there are a number of other qualifying factors to consider when determining the perfect fit.
 But understanding the budgetary ramifications of each MSP’s help desk outsourcing pricing model can save time in the evaluation process.
 For more information, feel free to contact us at 312-283-3677.